Barren Plateaus Beyond Observable Concentration

 \section{Conclusion and Discussion}

-{We have shown that observable concentration does not fully explain trainability issues in PQCs: the gradient variance naturally decomposes into an end-of-circuit observable second-moment term and a parameter-shift distinguishability term $(1-r)$.} In particular, we identify two mid-circuit mechanisms, information loss and information scrambling, that can induce BPs even when the cost function does not concentrate under random parameter sampling.
-This separation reveals a subtle but practically important regime: the objective may display noticeable fluctuations across random parameters, yet gradients with respect to specific parameters can be exponentially suppressed because the corresponding perturbations become inaccessible to the final measurement, or are delocalized by scrambling.
-From this viewpoint, BPs reflect a limitation of the circuit's ability to transmit parameter dependence to the measured degrees of freedom, rather than solely a property of the output statistics. {Because $r$ can be estimated from the same parameter-shift evaluations used to compute gradients, it provides an experimentally accessible diagnostic of sensitivity loss that is complementary to end-of-circuit variance (or purity) diagnostics.} {This perspective is also complementary to Lie-algebraic and purity-based approaches: those frameworks characterize which operator directions are in principle accessible, whereas $(1-r)$ captures when accessible directions become practically indistinguishable due to mid-circuit information dynamics.}
+{We have shown that observable concentration does not fully explain trainability issues in PQCs: the gradient variance naturally decomposes into an end-of-circuit observable second-moment term and a parameter-shift distinguishability term $(1-r)$.} {In particular, we identify two mid-circuit settings in which BPs can arise without observable concentration: independent forward--backward layers, where information loss provides the main mechanism analyzed in our bounds and numerical example; and correlated forward--backward layers, where an echo-type scrambling construction gives a complementary correlation-factor suppression result.} {This separation reveals a subtle but practically important regime: the objective may display noticeable fluctuations across random parameters, yet gradients with respect to specific parameters can be exponentially suppressed because the corresponding perturbations become inaccessible to the final measurement or are scrambled into directions poorly resolved by the chosen observable.} {From this viewpoint, BPs reflect a limitation of the circuit's ability to transmit parameter dependence to the measured degrees of freedom, rather than solely a property of the output statistics.} {Because $r$ can be estimated from the same parameter-shift evaluations used to compute gradients, it provides an experimentally accessible diagnostic of sensitivity loss that is complementary to end-of-circuit variance (or purity) diagnostics.} {This perspective is also complementary to Lie-algebraic, purity- and entanglement-based, and global-cost approaches: those frameworks characterize accessible operator directions, reduced-state concentration, or observable concentration caused by the support size of the cost, whereas $(1-r)$ captures when such directions become practically indistinguishable due to mid-circuit information dynamics.}

 Our results also offer a complementary perspective on parameter redundancy and effective model capacity~\cite{mehendale2023ExploringParameterRedundancyUnitaryCoupledClusterAnsatze,haug2021CapacityQuantumGeometryParametrizedQuantumCircuits}.
 Parameters whose influence is lost or scrambled contribute little to optimization, effectively reducing the dimensionality of the trainable parameter space even when the nominal parameter count is large.